TanyaSilyutina/react-portfolio/README.md

 ![Front Page - About Me](./src/assets/about.png)

 * You can navigate to my GitHub, LinkedIn, or Instagram (the icons at the bottom)
-* Portfolio section demonstrates my most recent projects
+* Portfolio section demonstrates my most recent projects - links to deployed apps and their repos appear on image hover
 * Contact section lets users email me directly (back-end not set up, but all form validations work)
 * Resume section contains my PDF resume and a list of my proficiencies